frontacles/frontacles/README.md

 > [!WARNING]
 > Under heavy development.
 We are only starting!

-We love tiny bits (sizes below: brotli compression):
+We love tiny bits (using brotli compression):

 | categories | util | size |
 | --- | --- | --- |